Volunteer with AOA

 AOA staff and volunteers are on our preserve properties frequently this time of year working to control the many invasive threats.
 We are focusing on garlic mustard through June and will turn our attention to other offenders during the summer and fall.

 If you would like to volunteer to help with invasive plant control, please call us on the AOA office phone at (614) 721-2656 or email us at firstname.lastname@example.org.
 We welcome your company and assistance and can coordinate scheduling and arrangements.

 Scheduled Volunteer Work Days

 AOA has programmed a series of organized work days for volunteers to visit our preserves.
 A schedule and information regarding AOA’s invasive removal activities for spring and early summer is available on our website and on our Facebook page.

 We are usually on site from at least 10 a.m. to 4 p.m. each work day.
 Feel free to come at any time and stay as long as you are able to participate.
 If you plan to arrive after the start time, feel free to let us know when you plan to arrive and/or call when you get there.
 Cell phone service can be spotty at times so look for cars and notes or maps to the area or areas that people will be working.
-Directions to work sites will be posted on the website and/or in our email blasts.
+Directions to work sites will be posted on the website and/or in our email blasts and on Facebook.